 There are also mass amounts of cheap GMO corn along and all the processed, sugary junk that corporations give away for almost nothing.
 We are staying with a lovely family.
 We talk about parenting, technology and food.
 The 6 year old boy wants to climb banana trees like my kid does when they play.
 Him and his father are both at risk for diabetes largely because of the corporate agenda in Mexico.

 Is Meat Bad?

 There is still lot of anti-meat, anti-saturated fat rhetoric in the mainstream media.
-It’s a heated debate and one I prefer to not engage in most of the time.
-The standard story is that animals raised for food are killing the planet and, in addition, the saturated fat is causing high cholesterol causing heart disease which I debunk in this article.
+It’s a heated debate but a new study levels the field.
+Red meat is not linked with the ills we once thought it was.
+And the standard story that saturated fat is causing high cholesterol causing heart disease is debunked in this article.